tdilauro/Simplified-wiki/ContentSources.md

 ## Paid books

 3M, Overdrive, and Axis 360 are the main vendors of DRM-encrypted paid ebooks.
-Each has a custom API that covers more or less the same ground.
-[Server-Side Design](https://github.com/NYPL/iOS-Reader/wiki/ServerSideDesign) has a back-to-back comparison of 3M, Overdrive, and Axis 360 when it comes to the integration features we care about.
+Each has a custom API that covers more or less the same ground. [[Server-Side Design|ServerSideDesign]] has a back-to-back comparison of 3M, Overdrive, and Axis 360 when it comes to the integration features we care about.
 I won't go into the details here.

 ### Overdrive